Nem2s/yourmdApp/README.md

 # yourmdApp!

-This file is supposed to be a **short** description of the project architectural's choices, code commenting and a bit short description of unit tests.
+This file is supposed to be a brief description of the project architectural's choices, code commenting and a bit short description of unit tests.

 The main goal of the app is to let the user able to search for a venue by typing in the search field a name.